iCodeWalker/three-js-animated-galaxy/readme.md

     2. We cannot send the uv as a varying because each vertex is a particle, but we can use gl_PointCoord

 8. Making Disc Pattern :

     1. Get the distance between gl_PointCoord and the center.
     2. Apply a step function to get 0.0, if the distance is below 0.5, and 1.0 if the distance is above 0.5.
     3. Invert the value

+9. Diffuse Point Pattern :

+    1. Get the distance between gl_PointCoord and the center.
+    2. Multiply it by 2.0, so it reaches 1.0 before touching the edge.
+    3. Invert the value.

+10. Point Light Pattern :
+    1. Get the distance between gl_PointCoord and the center.
+    2. Invert the value.
+    3. Apply a power on it with a high number.